Chronic Fatigue Syndrome - Medications

 fludrocortisone) to treat chronic fatigue syndrome (CFS).
 Studies have shown

-that these medicines do not work very well to treat CFS.
+that these medicines don't work very well to treat CFS.
 And the side effects

 can be serious.
 Unless corticosteroids can be shown to have a greater benefit